One app for every part of your event.

 Attendees receive a QR code by email and show up — nothing to install

-How we think about the product
+How I think about the product

 - No friction for guests